- What plugin formats does Goodhertz offer?

 Can I transfer a plugin license to someone else?

 Yes, you can.
 The license transfer fee is $15.
 If you would like to transfer a license, please purchase a license transfer here: goodhertz.com/license-transfer, and then contact us via email at firstname.lastname@example.org to set up the transfer.
 In your email, please include the original purchase confirmation number, the account email of your own account, as well as the email of the account you’d like to transfer the license to.
 Please note: the new owner must have an active Goodhertz account in order for us to complete the transfer.

 Can I buy a Goodhertz plugin as a gift or without making a Goodhertz account?

 Yes, we have an order form for purchasing plugins without a Goodhertz account.
 When you make a purchase at https://goodhertz.co/gifting, you can buy plugins and plugin credits without an account.
 When you make a purchase, an email will be sent to you with a link that can be used to add the licenses to any Goodhertz account at a later time.

 Do you have any educational discounts, or any discounts for that matter?

-We occasionally run sales (follow us on Twitter, Facebook, or Instagram to be notified), but we don’t have any educational discounts.
+We occasionally run sales (follow us on Twitter or Instagram to be notified), but we don’t have any educational discounts.
 That said, we do have something better — & it’s for everyone, not just students.
-Here it is: If you use a Goodhertz plugin trial and post a public video or track on SoundCloud, Instagram, or YouTube (like this), along with the Goodhertz plugin settings somewhere on the page (like this), let us know at firstname.lastname@example.org.
+Here it is: If you use a Goodhertz plugin trial and post a public video or track on social media (e.g. SoundCloud, Instagram, or YouTube, etc.) (like this), along with the Goodhertz plugin settings somewhere on the page (like this), let us know at email@example.com.
 If you do, we’ll send you a one-time 50%-off coupon (good for any combination of plugins, one-time per customer).